Skip to main content

 Build documentation and screening into the workflow.
 IRS awards guidance includes 6.451.1.3 Documenting Awards and 6.451.1.6.2 Misconduct and Tax Compliance Screening, so both checks belong in your process.

-For each reward, store: recipient name, worker type, location, reward type, amount or estimated value, business reason, approver, review date, and Add current treatment details after verification.
+For each reward, store: recipient name, worker type, location, reward type, amount or estimated value, business reason, approver, review date, and verified treatment used.

 Before release, confirm you can show who classified the worker, who reviewed reward treatment, and what records support the decision.
 If that chain is incomplete, pause the reward.